RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 ### 3. Exhaustive per model definition        {#exhaustive-per-model-definition}

-In the case of only declarative values of specific variables, handling different `CPU_MODEL` is simply defining one per `CPU_MODEL`.
+In the case of only declaring values for variables (declarative approach), handling different `CPU_MODEL` is simply defining one value per `CPU_MODEL`.
-When not relying on an `if` evaluation as before, one could define dictionaries which are implemented in `make` when using only one file with "namespaced" variables names including the `key` and so the `CPU_MODEL` value in the name.
+Instead of relying on an `if` evaluation as before, one could define dictionaries which are implemented in `make` when using only one file with "namespaced" variables names including the `key` and so the `CPU_MODEL` value in the name.

 ~~~~~~~~~~~~~~~~~~~ {.mk}
 ROM_LEN_stm32f103c8 = 64K